tuannm239/Athena/rfc/0019-knowledge-graph.md

 Represents an evaluated investment hypothesis.

+## Evidence

+Represents structured evidence consumed by the Probability Engine.

 ## Feature

-Represents a versioned feature produced by the Feature Store.
+Represents a versioned feature published by the Feature Store.

 Examples: